git4example/genai-fsx-workshop-on-eks-auto/content/020_setup/022_aws_event/index.en.md

 ::alert[If you are currently logged in to an AWS Account, you can logout using this [link](https://console.aws.amazon.com/console/logout!doLogout).]{type="warning"}

-1. From your local workstation, open a web browser to the lab access URL that has been provided for the workshop,OR Click on the [link](https://catalog.us-east-1.prod.workshops.aws/join) and enter the Event access code provided.
+1. From your local workstation,  open a web browser to the lab access URL that has been provided for the workshop.
+Alternatively click on the [link](https://catalog.us-east-1.prod.workshops.aws/join) and enter the Event access code provided.

     - Click on the Email one-time password(OTP) and enter your email address to receive the OTP